OWASP-BLT/BLT/SECURITY.md

 ## Reporting a Vulnerability

-Report any issues at www.bugheist.com
+Report any issues using the live website.